suffolklibraries/lgc/content/collections/events/wild-about-kirkley-17-05.md

     content:
       -
         type: text
-        text: 'You are invited to GROW, TASTE, SHARE &amp; DISCOVER through a series of creative' -
+        text: 'You are invited to GROW, TASTE, SHARE & DISCOVER through a series of creative workshops, walks and Pop-Ups based at the Kirkley Pantry community garden, The Kirkley Centre and other outdoor locations including the beach which forms part of First Light Festival.'
-        type: hard_break
   -
-        type: text
-        text: 'workshops, walks and Pop-Ups based at the Kirkley Pantry community garden, The Kirkley' -
-        type: hard_break
+    type: paragraph
+    content:
       -
         type: text
-        text: 'Centre and other outdoor locations including the beach which forms part of First Light' -
-        type: hard_break
+        text: 'Everyone is welcome, no experience is necessary.
+Please come prepared to spend some time outdoors.
+Wear suitable clothing and footwear. '
   -
-        type: text
-        text: Festival.
-  -
     type: paragraph
     content:
       -
         type: text
-        text: 'Everyone is welcome, no experience is necessary.
-Please come prepared to spend some time outdoors.
-Wear suitable clothing and footwear.
-The Pantry will be open for facilities, refreshments and hot drinks will be provided.
+        text: 'The Pantry will be open for facilities, refreshments and hot drinks will be provided.
 You can attend as few or as many activities as you like.'
   -
     type: heading
     attrs: